Women's outfitsmart casualweekend

 Get the proportions right

 Should hug the torso without compressing; neckline finishes flat under a blazer.
-For the navy peacoat: trim through the body with room for a sweater layer; sleeve hits the wristbone; length to the high hip (true peacoat) or mid-thigh (bridge coat).
+For the navy peacoat: trim shoulder with room for a knit; sleeve at the wristbone; hip length preserves the leg line — or go longer and treat it as a bridge coat over slim bottoms.

 Why the colours work